-8Of course we had to deal with the fact that some people monitor always and therefore the residual is zero.
+$^{^{8}}$ Of course we had to deal with the fact that some people always monitor and therefore the residual is zero.
 We assumed that there was some small error (0.01) to perturb our estimates.
 Experimenting with different small error values does not affect the predicted probabilities of not being monitored appreciably.